shaussler/TheoreticalUniverse/theoretical_universe/rotations/index.rst

    rotations_in_3_dimensions.rst
    rotations_in_minkowski_space.rst

-In the following pages, I express rotations in 3-dimensional Euclidean as well as in 4-dimensional Minkowski space, utilizing :ref:`the Cartan-Hodge formalism`.
-Anti-symmetries emerge from the Hodge star operator when arranging the differential forms into matrices, which exactly correspond to :math:`\mathfrak{so}(3)` and :math:`\mathfrak{so}(1,3)` matrices.
-Finally, we establish the identification of the electromagnetic field tensor.
+In the following pages, I systematically express infinitesimal rotations in both 3-dimensional Euclidean and Minkowski space.
+The ultimate purpose is to establish the relation of the electromagnetic field to infinitesimal rotations in spacetime.

+The components of these infinitesimal rotations, expressed as differential 2-forms, will be arranged into matrices.
+The anti-symmetries will be explicit, emerging the exterior product :math:`∧`.
+I will demonstrate the exact relation to :math:`\mathfrak{so}(3)` and :math:`\mathfrak{so}(1,3)` matrices.

+I assume the reader understands tensor calculus and the exterior product :math:`∧`, as well as familiarity with :ref:`Hodge duality <hodge duality>`.

 .. rubric:: Rotations are Linear Combinations of Bivectors